 Her areas of specific interest are headaches & jaw pain, sciatica, back & hip pain, work posture back issues and the ‘twisted pelvis’.

 Justine is available for appointments Monday and Friday.

 Bridie completed a double degree of Health Science/Applied Science (Osteopathy) at RMIT.
 She began seeing an osteopath in her teenage years and fell in love with what they do very quickly.

 Bridie is passionate about working with patients of all ages to help them reach their goals and get them back to what they love doing.
 She has a love of sport, particularly basketball and AFL, and has an interest in treating sporting injuries as well as headaches, jaw pain and back pain.

 She uses hands on techniques, including dry needling, as well as exercise and lifestyle advice to assist in pain management and prevention.

-Bridie is available for appointments Tuesday.
+Bridie is available for appointments Tuesday and Friday.

 Ms Alana Shaw

 Myotherapy and Remedial Massage